 - 25+ RWHP gain

 - Excellent idle sound

 - Hydraulic Flat Tappet Lifter Type

-Coming off at the top of this list as best cam for 350 with vortec heads is Thumpr Comp Camshaft 12-602-4 Big Mutha’ Thumpr Hydraulic Flat Cam that comes in three uniquely designed grinds which are perfect for all your performance requirements.
+Coming off at the top of this list as the best cam for 350 with vortec heads is Thumpr Comp Camshaft 12-602-4 Big Mutha’ Thumpr Hydraulic Flat Cam that comes in three uniquely designed grinds that are perfect for all your performance requirements.

 It is an all-in-one package that offers top-notch exhaust note quality.

 Comp Cams has been a market name for decades, and with the development of their Thumpr camshaft series, it is no wonder why they are the most sought-after brand in the competition.